shariqmalik/doser.py/readme.md

 ## Features
 - Sends a large number of HTTP requests to a target server
-- Supports different types of HTTP requests (GET, POST, etc.)
+- Supports different types of HTTP requests (GET, POST, etc.) - Coming Soon
 - Provides options for controlling the rate and intensity of the attack

 ## Installation